compilerai/counter/llvm-project/mlir/docs/Rationale/Rationale.md

 interest
 [starts here](https://www.google.com/url?q=https://youtu.be/Ntj8ab-5cvE?t%3D596&sa=D&ust=1529450150971000&usg=AFQjCNFQHEWL7m8q3eO-1DiKw9zqC2v24Q).

-### Index type disallowed in vector/memref types
+### Index type disallowed in vector types

-Index types are not allowed as elements of `vector` and `memref` types.
+Index types are not allowed as elements of `vector` types.
 Index types are intended to be used for platform-specific "size" values and may appear in subscripts, sizes of aggregate types and affine expressions.
 They are also tightly coupled with `affine.apply` and affine.load/store operations; having `index` type is a necessary precondition of a value to be acceptable by these operations.
-While it may be useful to have `memref<?xindex>` to express indirect accesses, e.g. sparse matrix manipulations or lookup tables, it creates problems MLIR is not ready to address yet.
-MLIR needs to internally store constants of aggregate types and emit code operating on values of those types, which are subject to target-specific size and alignment constraints.
-Since MLIR does not have a target description mechanism at the moment, it cannot reliably emit such code.
-Moreover, some platforms may not support vectors of type equivalent to `index`.

-Indirect access use cases can be alternatively supported by providing and `index_cast` instruction that allows for conversion between `index` and fixed-width integer types, at the SSA value level.
-It has an additional benefit of supporting smaller integer types, e.g. `i8` or `i16`, for small indices instead of (presumably larger) `index` type.

-Index types are allowed as element types of `tensor` types.
-The `tensor` type specifically abstracts the target-specific aspects that intersect with the code-generation-related/lowering-related concerns explained above.
-In fact, the `tensor` type even allows dialect-specific types as element types.
+We allow `index` types in tensors and memrefs as a code generation strategy has to map `index` to an implementation type and hence needs to be able to materialize corresponding values.
+However, the target might lack support for `vector` values with the target specfic equivalent of the `index` type.

-### Bit width of a non-primitive types and `index` is undefined
+### Bit width of a non-primitive type and `index` is undefined

 The bit width of a compound type is not defined by MLIR, it may be defined by a specific lowering pass.
 In MLIR, bit width is a property of certain primitive